ronshah37/ecomm-project/README.md

 - Login/Sign Up
 - Authentication when logging in using Firebase authentication.
-- Ability to update the profile details after logging in
+- Ability to update the profile details after logging in.
 - Option to log out.
+- Appropriate error messages.